Emergency Closing Handler

 By selecting the Emergency checkbox, the system will void any overdue fines incurred for that emergency closed day or days and push back any of the following dates to the next open day as determined by the library’s settings: * item due dates * shelf expire times * booking start times

-When selecting the Process Immediately checkbox, Evergreen will enact the Emergency Closing changes immediately once the Emergency Closed Date information is saved.
-If Process Immediately is not selected at the time of creation, staff will need to go back and edit the closing later, or the Emergency processing will not occur.
+When selecting the Process immediately checkbox, Evergreen will enact the Emergency Closing changes immediately once the Emergency Closed Date information is saved.
+If Process immediately is not selected at the time of creation, staff will need to delete the original Emergency Closing and create a new one to make sure the Process immediately option is checked.
+If you go back to edit an entry to select the Process immediately checkbox, the Emergency processing will not occur.

 Upon clicking OK, a progress bar will appear on-screen.
 After completion, the Closed Dates Editor screen will update, and under the Emergency Closing Processing Summary column, the number of affected/processed Circulations, Holds, and Reservations will be listed.

-In the Closed Dates Editor screen, select the existing Emergency Closing event listed.
-Then, go to Actions → Edit closing.
+To edit the Reason field of an existing Emergency Closing event, go to Actions → Edit closing.

-A pop-up display will appear with the same format as creating a Closed Dates event with the Emergency checkbox checked and the Process Immediately un-checked at the bottom.
-Select the Process immediately checkbox, and then OK.
-A progress bar will appear on-screen, the Emergency Closing processing will take occur, and the Closed Dates Editor display will update.
+A pop-up display will appear with the same format as creating a Closed Dates event.
+Once you make the changes, click OK.
+The Closed Dates Editor display will update.